tilt-dev/ctlptl/README.md

 ## What is ctlptl?

-`ctlptl` (pronounced "cuddle puddle") is a CLI for declaratively setting up local Kubernetes clusters.
+`ctlptl` (pronounced "control pedal") is a CLI for declaratively setting up local Kubernetes clusters.

 Inspired by `kubectl` and